 If you are a real cat lover and find you keep adding cats to your pet family, you may need to cat-proof your home.
-As a pet owner you want to care for your pets, and as a home owner you also need to protect your property. here are some top tips for how to cat proof your pet’s living environment, keeping your home safe when you live with cats and when you leave then with catsitters to care for them in your absence.
+As a pet owner you want to care for your pets, and as a home owner you also need to protect your property.
+Here are some top tips for how to cat proof your pet’s living environment, keeping your home safe when you live with cats and when you leave then with catsitters to care for them in your absence.

 Love cats?
 Then you need to cat-proof your home